RESOStandards/transport/web-api-core.md

 While OData supports HTTP/1.0, there are many limitations in the HTTP/1.0 specification that we want to avoid.
 Therefore, we are limiting compatible implementations to HTTP/1.1 or above.
 For specific HTTP references, please see the references section.

 Since the RESO Web API requires that [HTTPS](https://en.wikipedia.org/wiki/HTTPS) and the [OAuth2](https://oauth.net/2/) protocols are used, all server implementations MUST implement [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security).
+Providers MUST use TLS 1.2 or above.

 <br />